• Skip to main content

 • The TSA 3-1-1 Rule

-While Southwest is technically a low cost carrier, they’re much better about “a la carte” fees and won’t nickel and dime you on every little item like Spirit and Frontier will.
-Actually, when it comes to fees and baggage, they are better than the full service domestic airlines, including Delta and American.
+While Southwest is technically a low-cost carrier, they’re much better about “a la carte” fees and won’t nickel and dime you on every little item as Spirit and Frontier will.
+Actually, when it comes to fees and checked baggage, they are better than the full-service domestic airlines, including Delta, United, and American.

 Southwest Airlines Carry-On Size Limit